BVR198/Machine_Learning_Specialization/README.md

 $$ Recall = Sensitivity = True Positive Rate = \frac{A}{B} = \frac{6}{10} $$

-That means, The model that we have trained for the Binary classification problem, is working 60% correct for predicting the positive class.
+That means, The model that we have trained for the Binary classification problem, is working 60% correctly for predicting the positive class.

 Key point: `Hight recall or sensitivity or True Positive Rate indicates that the model is Good at predicting positive classes`

 #### F1 score

-F1 score is harmonic mean of precision and Recall
+F1 score is the harmonic mean of precision and Recall

      let ,      A = Precision
                 B = Recall